Trading rule number 7: don't force yourself to trade

-We should not deceive ourselves; trading can quickly become an addiction just like the pathological gamblers in the casino, in the PMU … We can easily become addicted to trading, I still see myself trading from 6 pm to 8 pm per day to make myself what I called the “Globe Trotter”: trading European and American futures markets from 8 am to 10 p.m, sleeping for a few hours and continuing on the Kopsi in South Korea.
-And I did this 5 days out of 7, to then collapse and spend the weekend sleeping and thinking of the re-opening of the markets on Monday.
+Let us not deceive ourselves, trading can quickly become an addiction in the same way as pathological gamblers in a casino, a bookmakers, etc. Trading can easily become our drug of addiction, I still picture myself trading between 18 and 20 hours a day to do what I called a " World Tour": trading from 8 am until 10 pm on the European and American futures markets, then only sleep for a few hours and follow up on the Kopsi in South Korea.
+I did this 5 days out of 7 then I would collapse and spend the weekend sleeping and thinking about the markets reopening on Monday.

-Trade less to win more
+Trade less to earn more

 In the end, the quality of your trading is not only measured against the standard of living that it will allow you to have, but also by the quality of life that it gives you.
 I advise amateur traders not to over trade, despite all the frustration that they may feel by missing opportunities because of their professional lives.
 I was a teacher for 10 years, I am well aware of this frustration...meetings with students' parents while the Michigan index (which at the time made markets shake) was going to fall... a true torment...